deeredman1991/Twitch-Plays-Bot/README.md

 # Twitch-Plays-Bot

 Thank you Sunshinekitty and friends!
+(RDJ, MZ, AP, and Oriax)

 This is a bot for Twitch Plays based on https://github.com/sunshinekitty/TwitchPlaysPokemon